grind-kit/grind-kit-backend/README.md

 1. Install Docker on your machine
 2. Clone this repository to your machine
-3. Copy the `.env.local.example` file to a new file called `.env.local` at the root of the project, and fill in the values
+3. Copy the `.env.local.example` file to a new file called `.env` at the root of the project, and fill in the values
 4. Run `docker-compose build` to build the Docker image
 5. Run `docker-compose up` to start the Docker container